tpb1908/CWDoc/doc.md

 Each RGB value is then used in the relative luminance formula to determine whether to use a light or dark text colour.

-#import "markdowntextview/src/main/java/com/tpb/mdtext/TextUtils.java $public static int getTextColorForBackground(int bg)$"
+#import "markdowntextview/src/main/java/com/tpb/mdtext/TextUtils.java $public static int getTextColorForBackground$"

 #### Other utility methods